 ERP is an acronym that stands for enterprise resource planning (ERP).
 It’s a business process management software that manages and integrates a company’s financials, supply chain, operations, reporting, manufacturing, and human resource activities.
 Most companies have some form of finance and operational system in place but most of the software that’s out there can’t go beyond everyday business processes or help with future business growth.

-As company’s needs change and they expand, their systems should keep up with them.
+As the company’s needs change and they expand, their systems should keep up with them.
 We’ll define what ERP is and why it’s smart to have software in place that keeps up with your business needs.

 What is enterprise resource planning?
 Yesterday and today.